edusantsouza/notifications-page/README.md

-# Frontend Mentor - Notifications page
+# Frontend Mentor - Notifications page solution

 This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.